fbpx

 The Barranco Wall can take 1-2 hours to complete, depending on the number of hikers waiting to reach the top of the wall.
 It’s important to note that this time does not include the duration taken to reach the base of the wall, which can take an additional 2-3 hours, depending on the route and the pace of the hikers ahead of the trail.

-1. The Barranco Wall’s Deaths
+1. Death Rates On The Barranco Wall

 Although an average of 10 deaths are reported on Kilimanjaro every year, there have been no official incidents that have been reported on the Barranco Wall.
 That’s because the major challenge many hikers face on Mount Kilimanjaro is altitude sickness.
 Dying on the Barranco Wall is unlikely since the massif doesn’t have a long drop nor are there rockfalls lodged in its seams, unlike the Western Breach on Kilimanjaro.
 At worst, you may just sprain your ankle trying to sidepull yourself along the top but it’s very unlikely that you’ll die.